Advertisers Terms & Conditions

 The Advertiser undertakes to exclude any Ad for which the content violates the laws and regulations applicable in the targeted country.

 Flex has the right to collect and use data, including but not limited to personal data in anonymous form, but excluding personal data covered under the Swiss Federal Act on Data Protection.
 Advertiser guarantees that they are compliant at all times with applicable law relating to the collection of personal data, and specific laws and regulations of countries where their Campaigns are relevant.
-Advertiser holds Flex harmless from and indemnifies Flex against a claim from any third party relating to this.
+They also acknowledge being aware of and accepting the following:

 5.4 Campaigns cancellation and Publishers termination